The 6 Most Common Traffic Jams in Pittsburgh

 So, where are the most problematic traffic areas in Pittsburgh?
 Scott Stiller reports on traffic conditions for several Pittsburgh radio stations each afternoon.
 He identifies six areas in need of improvement.

 A high bottlenecked area is Route 28 to Etna/Highland Park/Aspinwall where two lanes narrow to exit lanes, plugging up the flow of traffic.
 “Anywhere where you’re taking two lanes and trying to squeeze them into one, or three lanes and force them into two, is an issue in this area now simply because of the amount of volume of traffic,” Stiller says.
 Improvements are planned for Route 28.

 Interstate 376 (Parkway West) to the airport continues to frustrate drivers with heavy congestion from Interstate 79 to well beyond Routes 22 and 30.
-This is particularly irksome to Stiller who believes PennDOT could have prevented this back in 1979 when it redid the Ridge Road interchange near Settlers Cabin Park.
+This is particularly irksome to Stiller who believes PennDOT could have prevented this when it built the Ridge Road interchange near Settlers Cabin Park.